Do We Need Explainable AI in Companies? Investigation of Challenges, Expectations, and Chances from Employees' Perspective: Abstract

 \section{Abstract}

-By using AI, companies want to improve their business success and innovation chances.
-However, in doing so, they (companies and their employees) are faced with new requirements.
-In particular, legal regulations call for transparency and comprehensibility of AI systems.
-The field of XAI deals with these issues.
-Currently, the results are mostly obtained in lab studies, while the transfer to real-world applications is lacking.
-This includes considering employees' needs and attributes, which may differ from end-users in the lab.
-Therefore, this project report paper provides initial insights into employees' specific needs and attitudes towards (X)AI.
-For this, the results of a project's online survey are reported that investigate two employees' perspectives (i.e., company level and employee level) on (X)AI to create a holistic view of challenges, risks, and needs of employees.
+Companies' adoption of artificial intelligence (AI) is increasingly becoming an essential element of business success.
+However, using AI poses new requirements for companies and their employees, including transparency and comprehensibility of AI systems.
+The field of Explainable AI (XAI) aims to address these issues.
+Yet, the current research primarily consists of laboratory studies, and there is a need to improve the applicability of the findings to real-world situations.
+Therefore, this project report paper provides insights into employees' needs and attitudes towards (X)AI.
+For this, we investigate employees' perspectives on (X)AI.
 Our findings suggest that AI and XAI are well-known terms perceived as important for employees.
-This is a first step for XAI to be a potential driver to foster the successful usage of AI by providing transparent and comprehensible insights into AI technologies.
-To benefit from (X)AI technologies, supportive employees on the management level are valuable catalysts.
-This work contributes to the ongoing demand for XAI research to develop human-centered and domain-specific XAI designs.
+This recognition is a critical first step for XAI to potentially drive successful usage of AI by providing comprehensible insights into AI technologies.
+In a lessons-learned section, we discuss the open questions identified and suggest future research directions to develop human-centered XAI designs for companies.
+By providing insights into employees' needs and attitudes towards (X)AI, our project report contributes to the development of XAI solutions that meet the requirements of companies and their employees, ultimately driving the successful adoption of AI technologies in the business context.

 \keywords{Explainable AI \and Human-Centered AI \and User Evaluation}